awslabs/aws-encryption-sdk-specification/data-format/message-header.md

 The Additional Authenticated Data (AAD) for the header.
 This AAD is an encoding of the [encryption context](../framework/structures.md#encryption-context).

-When algorithms with signing are used, the encryption context MUST contain the key-value pair {`aws-crypto-public-key`, `Qtxt`}, where `Qtxt` is the base64-encoded serialized form of the [signature verification key](../framework/algorithm-suites.md#ecdsa).

 The following table describes the fields that form the AAD.
 The bytes are appended in the order shown.